JonathanHeiss/ZoKrates-Credential-Verification/README.md

-# Non-Disclosing Credential On-chaining for Blockchain-based Decentralized Applications
+# Non-Disclosing Credential On-chaining for DApps

 ## Setup and Run